TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

 [jkl] [mno] [pqr] [NXT] -> 3 other pages -> [GUI] [TEI] [CRF] [NXT]
 [stu] [vwx] [yz ] [ADD]                     [LHR] [UED] [PUD] [ADD]

-for eample SHF = Shift-L Shift-R Delete - the name of the sub-key is shown on the status line
+for example SHF = Shift-L Shift-R Delete - the name of the sub-key is shown on the status line

 The keyboard is has 5 pages: As an example the first page has keys [abc], [def], to [y,z,space] To select a or b or c press the abc key once, twice or thrice - to add it to the macro press the ADD key else press